1868 Arica earthquake: Tsunami

 Although this event generated a tsunami that was noted across the Pacific, most of the associated damage was localised along the coasts of southern Peru and what is now northernmost Chile.
 The first wave arrived at Arica 52 minutes after the earthquake, with a 12 m height, followed by the largest 16 m wave 73 minutes later.

 Future risk

 In 2001, the Arica area was identified as forming part of a seismic gap between 15° and 24°S, with no major earthquake since 1877.
 In accordance with this theory, a major earthquake was considered likely to happen in the near future.
 More specifically, in 2005, a magnitude 8.6 event was forecast for the northern Chile part of the gap, the location of the subsequent 2014 Iquique earthquake.
 An earthquake affecting the same sector of the plate boundary as the 1868 event with a magnitude of 8.8 was also forecast as likely to occur by 2126.
-A repeat of the 1868 event would probably cause more casualties, because of the increase of population in areas at risk.
+A repeat of the 1868 event would probably cause more casualties, because of the greater population in areas at risk.